 Like in summer, Linda use layers to adjust to nasty chilly winter weather.
 She looks warm and comfortable, but relaxed and stylish in this multiple-layer outfit.
 She creates vertical lines to give the illusion of height and to look slim.When layering it is key to keep an eye on creating vertical lines to not look like a dumpling. #agelessstyle #layering Click To Tweet

 Amber is the fashion blogger at Canadian Fashionista.
 She tends towards neutral pastels for her winter outerwear in a posh casual style.
 These colors feature the winter skies of the North.
 The furry jacket is perfect to fight chilly winds.

-What is more North American than a little white eyelets cotton dress in summer.
+What is more North American than wearing a little white eyelets cotton dress in summer.
 Amber wears a casual romantic style with straw hat to protect her beautiful brunette hair from heating up and comfortable wedge heel sandals.
-Wedge heel sandals are great for summer. they remain comfortable when your feet swell from the heat and you can join your friends going to a beer garden without having to worry about your heels.
-Wedges are no problem to wlak in on a lawn or even gravel.
+Wedge heel sandals are great for summer.
+They remain comfortable when your feet swell from the heat and you can join your friends going to a beergarten without having to worry about your heels.
+Wedges are no problem to walk in on a lawn or even gravel.
 Smart styling.

 Deborah Boland is the stylist and CEO of Fabulous after 40.
 She authored several fashion and style books.
 She also lives on the Canadian side of the border.
 Deborah was one of the first bloggers who reached out to me when I started blogging in 2013.